 Ritual—”a sequence of activities involving gestures, words, actions, or objects, performed in a sequestered place and according to a set sequence.” ~ Wikipedia

 Many famous writers have embraced rituals

 You may have heard of James Joyce and his penchant for writing while lying flat on his stomach.
 For some reason, the words flowed more easily.
-Wouldn’t work for me, but it definitely worked for him.
+Wouldn’t work for me, but it definitely did for him.
 Prefer to stand when writing?
 You’re in good company.
 None other than Ernest Hemingway spent his early morning hours standing at a typewriter, writing away.
-Then there’s Stephen Kind, who, for decades, wrote daily to the tune of 2,000 words.
+Then there’s Stephen King, who, for decades, wrote daily to the tune of 2,000 words.

 What is my annual New Year’s writing ritual?

 Over the years, I’ve developed my own writing rituals.
 Among them, my favorite has to be writing in the new year.
 Where do you find motivation or inspiration?
 Do you wait for it?
 Maybe you look for it?
 Perhaps you might try creating it.

 The root of this practice goes back to family tradition